-It is in the jejunum where most of the digestion and absorption occurs.
+It is in the jejunum where most of the digestion and absorption occur.

-The final portion, the ileum, is the longest segment and empties into the cecum at the ileocecal junction.
+The final portion, the ileum, is the most extended segment and empties into the cecum at the ileocecal junction.

 The small intestine performs most of the digestion and absorption of nutrients.

 Partially digested food from the stomach is further broken down by enzymes from the pancreas and bile salts from the liver and gallbladder.

 These secretions enter the duodenum at the ampulla of Vater.
 After further digestion, food components like protein, fat, and carbohydrates are broken down into small building blocks and absorbed into the body’s bloodstream.

 The small intestine lining is made up of many permanent folds called circular folds.